corda/corda-solutions/docs/source/corda-modelling-notation/privacy/privacy-overview.rst

 =================
-Modelling Privacy
+Analysing Privacy
 =================

 Privacy is key to safe CorDapp design.
-CMN provides an approach to analysing the privacy characteristics of a CorDApp.
+CDL provides an approach to analysing the privacy characteristics of a CorDApp.

 .. toctree::